This review may contain spoilers

 The editing was another disaster.
 Some scenes, like the bathroom scene with Sunjae’s dad, felt completely random and pointless.
 The balance between light-hearted and heavy emotional scenes was off too.
 For example, Sunjae dies, and the next scene, Sol’s back to her normal life like nothing happened.
 The emotional weight was completely lost.
 It’s baffling how they made it seem like Sunjae didn’t matter that much.

-The OST was ok, but nothing extraordinary — I’ve definitely heard better.
+The OST was ok, but nothing extraordinary because I’ve definitely heard better.
 Those who are hyping it up as the most groundbreaking soundtrack of all time seriously need to expand their drama repertoire.
 Props to Byeon Woo Seok for pulling off the songs, but let’s be real: plenty of artists who’ve covered those same songs have delivered stronger vocals.

 Lastly, the acting and chemistry was not good enough.
 It felt so forced, there was nothing natural organic between the two.
 This is one of those times where you can tell this drama was produced by a man.
 I'm telling you had this drama been produced through the female gaze it would've probably been much better.
 Being real, none of their scenes gave me butterflies.
 There were no fireworks... nada.

-Hye Yoon—she was decent in SKY Castle, but here?
+Hye Yoon... she was decent in SKY Castle, but here?
 Not so much.
 Lovely Runner had moments that felt like a poor mix of Extraordinary You and True Beauty, and not in a good way.
 It’s honestly hard to find anything worth praising here.

 Byun Woo Seok’s acting was pretty subpar here.
 He relied on the same few expressions the entire time, and honestly, what he was being asked to do wasn’t even that hard.
 It’s clear he was spoon-fed direction every step of the way.
 Hyeyoon had to carry the emotional weight of the scenes, while Byun Woo Seok barely did anything more than smile and occasionally cry.

 Overall, Lovely runner is a lazy, repetitive drama that only feeds the delusions of a mentally unwell group of people that a one-sided obsession can turn into a fairytale.
 Honestly, it’s a disservice to viewers who expect more from K-dramas.
-In a time where real-life parasocial behavior is already spiraling—with fans thinking they can “manifest” their way into a relationship with their idols (Hailey Baldwin marrying Justin Beiber already set off that fantasy)—shows like this only make it worse.
+In a time where real-life parasocial behavior is already spiraling—with fans thinking they can “manifest” their way into a relationship with their idols (Hailey Baldwin marrying Justin Beiber already set off that fantasy) and shows like this only make it worse!
 Lovely Runner feeds into that toxic delusion.
 It’s a sasaeng’s wet dream: “If I just keep trying (stalking) then he’ll love me back.”
 Gross.

 Maybe it's not that deep and I'm "reaching" but people need to remember that life imitates art.
 Also, this isn’t me trying to be “woke.”
 But with everything going on, you’d think people would start opening their eyes and stop idolizing celebrities to the point of blind devotion.